HL7/emedicinal-product-info/input/pagecontent/ePI-structure.md

 The SmPC document template is made up of the following section and sub-section headings (Refer to the corresponding [Terminology](http://build.fhir.org/ig/hl7-eu/gravitate-health/terminology.html) section of this IG for section codes):

-Section 1.
+- Section 1.
 Name of the medicinal product

-Section 2.
+- Section 2.
 Qualitative and quantitative composition

-Section 3.
+- Section 3.
 Pharmaceutical form

-Section 4.
+- Section 4.
 Clinical particulars
   - Section 4.1 Therapeutic indications
   - Section 4.2 Posology and method of administration
   - Section 4.3 Contraindications
   - Section 4.4 Special warnings and precautions for use
-- Section 4.5 Interactions with other medicinal products and other forms of interaction
+  - Section 4.5 Interaction with other medicinal products and other forms of interaction
-- Section 4.6 Pregnancy and lactation
+  - Section 4.6 Fertility, pregnancy and lactation
   - Section 4.7 Effects on ability to drive and use machines
   - Section 4.8 Undesirable effects

-Section 4.9 Overdose
+  - Section 4.9 Overdose

-Section 5.
+- Section 5.
 Pharmacological properties
   - Section 5.1 Pharmacodynamic properties
   - Section 5.2 Pharmacokinetic properties
   - Section 5.3 Preclinical safety data

-Section 6.
-Pharmaceutical properties
+- Section 6.
+Pharmaceutical particulars
   - Section 6.1 List of excipients
   - Section 6.2 Incompatibilities
   - Section 6.3 Shelf life
   - Section 6.4 Special precautions for storage
   - Section 6.5 Nature and contents of container
   - Section 6.6 Special precautions for disposal and other handling

-Section 7.
+- Section 7.
 Marketing authorisation holder

-Section 8.
+- Section 8.
 Marketing authorisation number(s)

-Section 9.
+- Section 9.
 Date of first authorisation/renewal of the authorisation

-Section 10.
+- Section 10.
 Date of revision of the text

-Section 11.
-Dosimetry

-Section 12.
-Instructions for preparation of radiopharmaceuticals

-Legal category

 ##### Structure of the Patient Information Leaflet document template